-Supply Chain Management is a set of approaches utilized to efficiently integrate suppliers, manufactures, warehouses, and stores, so that merchandise is produced and distributed at the right quantities, to the right location, and at the right time, in order to minimize system wide cost while satisfying service level requirements.
+Supply Chain Management is a set of approaches utilized to efficiently integrate suppliers, manufacturers, warehouses, and stores so that merchandise is produced and distributed in the right quantities, to the right location, and at the right time, in order to minimize system-wide cost while satisfying service level requirements.

 In the acquisition process, supply chain management requires Program Managers to collaborate with users (e.g., the force providers, the Combatant Commands, and the DoD Components of those commands) to determine optimal logistics strategies tailored to meet the users’ needs and expectations and should produce a Performance-Based Agreement codifying the negotiated user requirements and performance expectations.

 A few topics in the Acquisition Process that address supply chain management are:

 - Analysis of Alternatives (AoA): It is important that the alternatives considered in the AoA should address alternative concepts for maintenance, training, supply chain management.